 |Return on equity TTM||-56.88%|

 |Market capitalisation||USD$8.2 billion|

 TTM: trailing 12 months

-There are currently 68.6 million GameStop shares held short by investors – that's known as GameStop's "short interest".
-This figure is 18.6% up from 57.9 million last month.
+There are currently 16.5 million GameStop shares held short by investors – that's known as GameStop's "short interest".
+This figure is 73.3% down from 61.8 million last month.

 There are a few different ways that this level of interest in shorting GameStop shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against GameStop.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against GameStop.

 Find out more about how you can short GameStop stock.

 We're not expecting GameStop to pay a dividend over the next 12 months.

 GameStop's shares were split on a 2:1 basis on 19 March 2007.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your GameStop shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for GameStop shares which in turn could have impacted GameStop's share price.